The-OpenROAD-Project/OpenROAD/docs/user/GettingStarted.md

 make
 ```

-By default, the simple design gcd is selected.
-We recommend implementing
+By default, the `gcd` design is selected using the
+`nangate45` platform.
+The resulting GDS will be available at
+`flow/results/nangate45/gcd/6_final.gds`.
+The flow should take only a few
+minutes to produce a GDS for this design.
+We recommend implementing this
-this design first to validate your flow and tool setup.
+design first to validate your flow and tool setup.

 ### Adding a New Design